-The Public Accounts Committee is encouraged to continue to involve civil society and media actors in its audit report review process.
-The PAC should equally ensure their recommendations and oversight functions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.
+The PAC is encouraged to improve its effectiveness and ensure reports of the Auditor-General for 2023 and other pending audit reports are given expeditious consideration.
+The PAC should also involve civic society and media actors when reviewing all outstanding audit reports and ensure its resolutions reflect the experiences and feedback from citizen groups particularly those who are victims of audit findings and other public accountability gaps.